 Cabo San Lucas started out as a popular resort destination and now heralded as a prime scuba destination because of its natural reefs, rock formations, wall dives, underwater caves, and impressive marine biodiversity.
 Tourists can’t help but fall in love with Cabo’s natural beauty and unique sea-desert ecosystems.

-Here are the top diving sites in Los Cabos which are accessible from the harbor through a dive boat.
+Here are the locations to scuba dive in Cabo San Lucas which are accessible from the harbor through a dive boat.